unisdr/delta/_docs/License/INDEX.md

-# UNDRR DTS License Documentation
+# UNDRR DELTA Resilience License Documentation

 ## Project Overview

 The UNDRR DELTA Resilience is a comprehensive platform designed to support country-level disaster tracking and management.
-This directory contains all documentation related to licensing and Digital Public Goods (DPG) compliance for DTS.
+This directory contains all documentation related to licensing and Digital Public Goods (DPG) compliance for DELTA Resilience.

 ## Quick Navigation